 Skills for your CV

-Most doctors start further training immediately after the Foundation Programme, choosing to specialise in either general practice or a specialty.
-The number of years spent in training varies: approximately three years for GP training and around five to seven years for specialties.
+Once you've successfully completed the Foundation programme, you'll receive a Foundation Programme Certificate of Completion (FPCC).
+The majority of doctors then start further training immediately, choosing to follow either general practice training or training in a chosen specialty.
+The number of years you'll spend in training varies - approximately three years for GP training and around five to eight years for specialties.

-Many of the specialty programmes are initially broad-based, but as training progresses, doctors can specialise in a particular area, such as cardiology.
-For more information on the range of specialties available, see Health Careers.
+Many of the specialty programmes are initially broad, but as training progresses doctors can specialise in a particular area, such as cardiology or paediatrics.
+For more information on the range of specialties available, see NHS Health Careers.

 What do medicine graduates do?

 Medicine is a highly vocational degree and this is reflected in the destination data of graduates.
-Almost all (99.1%) medicine graduates employed in the UK are working as medical practitioners.
+The vast majority (98%) of medicine graduates in employment in the UK are medical practitioners.

 |Type of work||Percentage|